Abhishekvaish/blog/_posts/2024-10-27-distributing-elements-into-groups.md

 2. whether the groups are distinct or identical.
 3. whether groups can be empty or not.

-So we have 8 possible combinations of above 3 conditions are.
+So we have 8 possible combinations of above 3 conditions.

 - [Number of ways to distribute _n_ **identical** elements into _m_ **distinct** non-empty groups.](#1-number-of-ways-to-distribute-n-identical-elements-into-m-distinct-non-empty-groups)
 - [Number of ways to distribute _n_ **identical** elements into _m_ **distinct** groups.](#2-number-of-ways-to-distribute-n-identical-elements-into-m-distinct-groups)